 7. Choose a Light/Neutral Color Scheme

-The key to this small kitchen design tip is to use lighter colors on the ceiling and furniture.
+The key to this small kitchen design tip is to use lighter colours on the ceiling and furniture.
 This way, you can give more focus to the kitchen's functionality and design.

-Like cabinet doors, the color of appliances can significantly impact the aesthetics and feel of your kitchen.
+Like cabinet doors, the colour of appliances can significantly impact the aesthetics and feel of your kitchen.

 Sticking with silver or stainless steel tones make smaller kitchens appear larger because they reflect light.

-However, you don't want appliances standing out against the cabinets too much, so make sure to find complimentary color schemes!
+However, you don't want appliances standing out against the cabinets too much, so make sure to find complimentary colour schemes!

-The best way to make a small kitchen appear larger is by using neutral colors with lighter tones.
+The best way to make a small kitchen appear larger is by using neutral colours with lighter tones.

 8.Use Glass Cabinet Doors